KaizenCrew2023/RoadWarrior/decisions/ADR-2 Micro Frontends.md

-# ADR 2: Micro Frontends
+# ADR-2: Micro Frontends

 ## Context

-Web browser users of the Road Warrior app should experience as rich a UI as possible.
-Speed to delivery of change will be key to be a leading player in this domain for the start up company.

-This section describes the forces at play, including technological, political, social, and project local.
-These forces are probably in tension, and should be called out as such.
-The language in this section is value neutral.
-It is simply describing facts.
+Road Warrior has made a strategic design decision to separate its core subdomians from supporting subdomains to enable it to outsource supporting subdomains where required.

 ## Decision

-The web/browser based front end will be composed of micro-front ends.
+We will build micro-front ends for the web application.

 ## Status